-This was me three years ago.
+This was me four years ago.
 Like many of you, I had this feeling deep inside I should be doing something different, something that inspired me, something that filled my heart and that I could help others, but I couldn’t figure out what "IT" was?

 Not realizing it then but the Universe was sending me signals, but I wasn’t paying attention.

 Long story short, I had a couple of life-altering events that woke me up.